×

 We asked foreigners in St. Petersburg what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In a rental property in St. Petersburg, you can typically expect to find essential appliances such as a refrigerator, stove, oven, and washing machine.
 Some properties may also include a dishwasher, microwave, and small kitchen appliances like a kettle and toaster.
 In addition, you might find an iron, vacuum cleaner, and a television.
-However, the specific appliances included may vary depending on the landlord and the type of property being rented," wrote one expat who made the move to St. Petersburg.
+However, the specific appliances included may vary depending on the landlord and the type of property being rented," said one in St. Petersburg.

 Additional Information about Searching for a Home in St. Petersburg: